School of Education and Human Sciences Code

 - Monitoring and evaluating program performance;

-- Consulting with the Assembly regarding administrative and policy matters, and;
+- Updating the Assembly regarding administrative and policy matters, and;

 - Appointing temporary groups such as ad hoc committees and task forces designed to advance the School's mission and promote the School's programs.

 - Other Administrative Officers.
-The Dean may appoint and remove other administrative officers such as associate deans, assistant deans, directors, and administrative assistants as the Dean deems appropriate and may delegate to them such responsibilities and authority as the Dean deems appropriate.
+The Dean may appoint and remove other administrative officers such as associate deans, assistant deans, directors, and other staff as the Dean deems appropriate and may delegate to them such responsibilities and authority as the Dean deems appropriate.

 - Students.
-A student is any person enrolled in a School program or seeking licensure through the School.
+A student is any person enrolled in a School program.

 - The School Assembly.
-The Assembly is the vehicle for discussing school policies and reviewing or appealing policies passed by the Committee on Academic Programs and Curriculum (CAPC, see III.E).
-It shall have authority to determine the School mission, review and discuss policies being considered by CAPC or other SOE policy making bodies, and pass all policies not under the jurisdiction of CAPC.
+The Assembly is the forum for sharing information, professional development discussing school policies, and reviewing or appealing policies passed by the Committee on Academic Programs and Curriculum (CAPC, see III.E).
+It shall have authority to determine the School mission, review and discuss policies being considered by CAPC or other SOEHS policy-making bodies, and determine all policies not under the jurisdiction of CAPC.
+Any major policies not covered by other standing committees shall be discussed at assembly and brought to an electronic vote.

 - Membership in Assembly and voting rights